JustinHoyt/sdl_ios_guides/docs/Displaying Information/Creating the User Interface/index.md

 ## Creating the User Interface
 ### Screen Manager
 The `SDLScreenManager` is a manager for easily creating and sending text, images and soft buttons for your SDL app.
-To update the UI, simply give the `SDLScreenManager` the new text, images, and buttons, and sandwich the update between the manager's  `beginUpdates` and ` endUpdatesWithCompletionHandler:` methods.
-Once, `beginUpdates` is called, all screen updates are delayed until `endUpdatesWithCompletionHandler:` is called.
+To update the UI, simply give the manager the new UI data and sandwich the update between the manager's  `beginUpdates` and ` endUpdatesWithCompletionHandler:` methods.

 | SDLScreenManager Parameter Name | Description |
 |:--------------------------------------------|:--------------|